a group of people performing yoga

 Diagnostic intraoperative X-rays

 While performing hip replacement surgery, our team will use X-rays to get an immediate view of your hip, along with the instruments and implants used for the procedure.
 To capture these particular X-rays, we use a mobile X-ray machine called a fluoroscopic C-arm.
-This machine uses a fluoroscope connected to a computer workstation to produce a real-time moving X-ray.
-This moving X-ray allows us to see structures we otherwise could not.
+This machine uses a fluoroscope connected to a computer workstation to produce a real-time moving X-ray that allows us to see structures we otherwise could not.

 We are able to complement these X-rays with technology that clears picture distortion.
 Distortion can be caused by magnetic fields, gravity or other factors, and creates an effect similar to a circus funhouse mirror.
-With the clear X-rays we use, however, your surgeon can more effectively align the hip replacement implant, obtain much more precise leg lengths and offset the artificial hip.
+With the clearer X-rays we use, however, your surgeon can more effectively align the hip replacement implant, obtain much more precise leg lengths and offset the artificial hip.

 Total hip replacement surgery

-Total hip replacement is an increasingly common practice that eliminates pain in the hip joint by completely replacing it with a new, prosthetic joint.
-As total hip arthroplasty (THA) continues to evolve, popular techniques like the ones we employ are increasing safety and overall outcomes for you, allowing you to return to most activities even sooner than before.
-Our goal is to enable you to have 20 years or more of joint restoration.
+Total hip replacement is an increasingly common procedure that eliminates pain in the hip joint by completely replacing it with a new, prosthetic joint.
+We use total hip arthroplasty techniques that increase safety and overall outcomes for you.

 Anterior hip replacement approach

-In traditional surgery, your surgeon may operate from the side (lateral) or the back (posterior) of your hip.
+During traditional surgery, your surgeon may operate from the side (lateral) or the back (posterior) of your hip.
 These techniques can require an eight- to 12-inch incision, which disturbs the muscle and tissue surrounding the joint.
-By contrast, anterior hip replacement surgery only requires a minimally invasive, three- to four-inch long incision at the front of the hip, sparing more healthy muscle and tissue.
+By contrast, anterior hip replacement surgery only requires a minimally invasive, three- to four-inch incision at the front of the hip, sparing more healthy muscle and tissue.

 During the procedure, we replace your distressed hip with implant components made of advanced metal and plastic, avoiding any damage to your surrounding muscle and tissues.
-By gently moving muscles along their natural tissue plane, retracting them without cutting or detaching from the bone, the new joint can function more normally.
+By gently moving muscles along their natural tissue plane, and retracting them without cutting or detaching from the bone, the new joint can function more normally.

 Posterior hip replacement approach

-We're also home to board-certified and fellowship-trained surgeons that specialize in the posterior hip replacement approach, which is often utilized for more complex hip replacement surgeries.
+We’re also home to board-certified and fellowship-trained surgeons that specialize in the posterior hip replacement approach, often utilized for more complex hip replacement surgeries.
 By offering multiple minimally invasive approaches for hip surgery, we can provide the personalized treatment options that are best for you.

 Although the anterior method is beneficial for completely sparing any muscles and surrounding tissues during the procedure, the posterior method is more common and provides your surgeon with a better overall view of the hip joint.
 The procedure requires your surgeon to make a four- to five-inch incision at the back of the hip close to the buttocks, while you lay on your side.
 This approach does entail detaching some muscles and tissues to reach the hip joint; however, we avoid cutting into primary walking muscles, such as your abductors and adductors.